chapter-three/jcc-srl/web/themes/custom/atrium/README.md

 3. Install NPM dependencies: `npm install`

-4. Start the build script, which will compile Sass and watch for changes: `npm run watch`
+4. Start the build script, which will compile Sass and watch for changes: `npm run start`

 #### Customizing the BrowserSync Proxy